prateek-parashar/learnNodeJS/README.md

 -   `exports.addOrder` this method is very suspiciously written.
 -   Always remember to restart after changes in the ejs files
 -   The suspicious part in the method `exports.addOrder` is the part where we ill in the product data by just using the products id by the method `productID._doc`, which tells mongoose to fetch the data, kind of a similar operation which populate did.

+### Authentication

+-   Done with all the basic CRUD operations.
+-   Starting off with the most naive solution to handle a login session is the request driven solution where we set the `req.isLoggedIn` parameter and then set it to true on a successful login.
+And then send this value to every view and check for it before rendering the pages.
+This is clearly not worth even looking at since the date from a request is gone the moment even a single response is rendered.
+The only thing we can get from this is that each and every request is viewed as an independent request.
+-   Cookies are an elegant way to handle the login session conundrum.
+Cookies are headers that we can set from the backend, and it gets saved in the browser of the user.
+The fact that they are saved in the browser of the user makes sure that they are isolated from one user to another.
+-   Once they are set, cookies are sent along with every subsequent requests to the server which means that cookies are a cross request data storage object.
+-   Cookies however are not the correct way to store sensetive data such as the `isLoggedInParameter` as they can be edited from the dev tool.
+They are best left to tracking users.
+-   Sessions are the solution that was raised in the last point.
+Session is stored server side, but we ues the cookies (called `session cookies`) to store the id of the session, which we hash and store server side, which allows us to make sure that a user remains in the session for all the requests, and at the same time, he cannot assume a different identity or bypass the login functionality by changing the session as it is hashed and stored in the server side.